Report card on NZ's vanishing nature: Must try harder

 The report also noted how nearly 30 per cent of New Zealand's marine and coastal area was protected in some way, if other measures such as specific fishing restrictions were considered.

-Forest and Bird's marine advocate, Anton Van Helden, said the report highlighted a "glaring lack of progress" in the marine space, especially compared to the terrestrial realm.
+Forest & Bird's marine advocate, Anton Van Helden, said the report highlighted a "glaring lack of progress" in the marine space, especially compared to the terrestrial realm.

 International targets that New Zealand set in 2011, and which were supposed to be reached by next year, of fully protecting 10 per cent of the marine estate was not likely to be achieved with progress as it was.